-If you’ve noticed, there’s been a fair amount of lip service being paid to Bitcoin these days by companies that comprise the current financial status quo.
+There’s been a fair amount of lip service being paid to Bitcoin these days by companies that comprise the current financial status quo.
 Much of this has to do not with their direct interest in Bitcoin, but in the Blockchain, which is the underlying infrastructure of the digital currency.

 Big Investments in Blockchain Technology

-The sold-out “Consensus 2016: Making Blockchain Real” conference in New York City was notable for its many big name presenters from both inside (Gavin Andresen, Vitalik Buterin) and outside (Larry Summers, Delaware’s Governor Jack Markell) the Bitcoin world.
-It was clear that the amount of “suits” at this conference signaled a major shift from Bitcoin and Blockchain conferences of old – which should not be construed as a bad thing.
+The sold-out “Consensus 2016: Making Blockchain Real” conference in New York City was notable for its many big-name presenters from both inside (Gavin Andresen, Vitalik Buterin) and outside (Larry Summers, Delaware’s Governor Jack Markell) the Bitcoin world.
+It was clear that the amount of “suits” at this conference signaled a major shift from Bitcoin and Blockchain conferences of old, which should not be construed as a bad thing.

 This pivot from an interest in Bitcoin to a new love affair with Blockchain seems to be where American companies are focusing.

-What Is the Blockchain, Really?
+What Is Blockchain, Really?

-The good news is that the ability to harness the concept of Blockchain will be possible thanks to the tools and resources being created by firms like Circle, Bloq, Gem and Factom.
+The good news is that the ability to harness the concept of Blockchain will be possible thanks to the tools and resources being created by firms like Circle, Bloq, Gem, and Factom.
 The question will be whether these applications will actually disrupt the current “status quo” or simply be an example of rearranging the deck chairs on the Titanic?